splunk/public-o11y-docs/logs/forward-logs.rst

 6. (Optional) If you want to activate indexer acknowledgment for this token, select :guilabel:`Enable indexer acknowledgment`, then select :guilabel:`Next`.
 Indexer acknowledgement can impact the timeliness of data forwarding and Splunk does not recommend it for the Log Observer forwarding use case.

 7. Ensure that the source type is correct.

   * Install the ``olly_logs`` app on your Splunk Cloud Platform instance.

-  * To learn how, follow :new-page:`Install apps on your Splunk Cloud Platform deployment <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2308/Admin/SelfServiceAppInstall>`, and look for the app "Observability Logs - prepackaged transformations".
+  * To learn how, follow :new-page:`Manage private apps on your Splunk Cloud Platform deployment <https://docs.splunk.com/Documentation/SplunkCloud/9.1.2308/Admin/PrivateApps>`.

-  * Select the :guilabel:`Structured > olly_logs` source type from the list.
+  * Contact support to obtain the private app package for :guilabel:`Observability Logs - prepackaged transformations`.

 8. Ensure that the index for Log Observer logs data is in the :guilabel:`Allowed indexes` list and select it as the default index.
 It's best practice to create a new index for Log Observer logs data.